sarthakagrawal927/dev_learning/databases/cmu/lec-05.md

 ### Scan Sharing
 Queries can reuse data retrieved from storage or operator commutations.
 NOT like result caching.
 Allow multiple queries to attach to a single cursor that scans a table.
-Queries can share intermidiate data.
+Queries can share intermediate data.

 If query starts a scan & if there is one already doing this, then the DBMS will attach to the second query's cursor.
 The DBMS keeps track of where the second query joined with the first so that it can finish the scan when it reaches the end of the DS.
 Hard to implement.

-The smartest systems can even share the tuplies in memory if the queries need same tuples.
+The smartest systems can even share the tuples in memory if the queries need same tuples.

 -- More on this in advance class.